lapy.diffgeo

 vfuncnp.ndarray

-Scalar function at vertices, shape (n_vertices,).
+Scalar function at vertices, shape (n_vertices,) or (n_vertices, n_functions).

 Returns: